I take on the Independence period using three different games, in historical order.

 I also wonder if this basic framework provides a “generic” way of simulating wars at the modern level.
 For example, if we go back to Korea, we find a war that might benefit from similar treatment.
 The linear map and triggered events could probably easily describe the battle, as well as the turn-by-turn adding of fighting units to the game.
-I’ve notice a growing use of linear representation for strategic-level warfare.
+I’ve noticed a growing use of linear representation for strategic-level warfare.
 Israeli Independence was the first game of Victory Point Games’ States of Siege Series, which has grown substantially in production value and sophistication.
-I was also recently looking at Churchill, which uses multiple linear fronts to represent the combat portion of the game, dealing with the defeat of Nazi Germany.
+I was also recently looking at Churchill, dealing with the defeat of Nazi Germany, which uses multiple linear fronts to represent the combat portion of the game.

 Baffle them with Bull

 So what about the more traditional approach?
 One of the original Operation Art of War scenarios covers Israel’s October offensives in the 1948 war.
 These took place after the pair of UN cease fires, which in reality served to allow the Israeli military to reorganize and rearm.
 When the conflict resumed again, Israel not only had the initiative, but the fighting was moving away from the small unit, irregular action more towards conventional warfare forces and operations.

 Nevertheless, at least to my uneducated eye, the game system has to take substantial liberties to squeeze this war into the Operational Art of War box.